pradhuman1/DAA/Assignment-5/README.md

 **Space Complexity**

-The size of dp array is n× n and some constant variables are used.
+The size of parentBoard and childBoard vectors is  n× n and some constant variables are used.
 <br>
 <br>
 Therefore, Space complexity is O(n^2)